lukas-pointner-gabriel/portfolio/README.md

 %  Your browser does not support the video tag.
 %</video>

-_Oil flow in gap and grooves of disengaged wet brake_
+%_Oil flow in gap and grooves of disengaged wet brake_

 ## Further Experience in Drive Technology
 ![XXX](/assets/MBS_model_automatic_transmission.jpg)